-Site MenuCommodore 64 Cables Capacitors Chips Connectors Fittings, screws etc Keyboard Parts Misc components Modifications Peripherals Shielding Voltage Regulators Sinclair ZX Spectrum Cables Capacitors Chips Connectors Diodes Fittings, screws etc Keyboard Parts Misc Modifications Motherboards Other Components Peripherals Transistors Spectrum 128 Cables Capacitors Chips Fittings, screws etc Keyboard Parts Modifications Sinclair ZX81 Components Connectors Fittings Peripherals Sockets Chip Sockets Tools etc Cleaning Hand tools Misc Repair Products Soldering Commodore C16 / Plus4 Capacitors Commodore 128 Capacitors Heatsinks VIC 20 Cables Capacitors Chips Other Items Special Orders Shopping Tools View Shopping Cart Check Order Status Other Pages Postage Cookies Contact
+Site MenuCommodore 64 Cables Capacitors Chips Connectors Fittings, screws etc Heatsinks, Modifications Keyboard Parts Misc components Peripherals Shielding Voltage Regulators Sinclair ZX Spectrum Cables Capacitors Chips Connectors Diodes Fittings, screws etc Keyboard Parts Misc Modifications Motherboards Other Components Peripherals Transistors Spectrum 128 Cables Capacitors Chips Connectors Fittings, screws etc Keyboard Parts Modifications Sinclair ZX81 Components Connectors Fittings Peripherals Sockets Chip Sockets Tools etc Cleaning Hand tools Misc Repair Products Soldering Commodore C16 / Plus4 Capacitors Commodore 128 Capacitors Heatsinks VIC 20 Cables Capacitors Chips Troubleshooting Info Other Items Special Orders Shopping Tools View Shopping Cart Check Order Status Other Pages Postage Cookies Contact

 Misc repair products.

 Click on the product thumbnail for an enlarged view.

 5 Metres of Kynar-style PCB repair wire

 Small Tube Of Thermally Conductive Adhesive